madijha/build-cv/README.md

 ## Resume Building Web App.
-A resume builder web app developed using React JS and relevant packages.
+A resume builder app developed using React JS and relevant packages.

 ## Libraries and Packages that are used in this project: